bolt/Sitemap/README.md

     <link rel="sitemap" type="application/xml" title="Sitemap" href="/sitemap.xml" />

-Apart from that, it's good pratice to also add the following line to your `robots.txt` file:
+Apart from that, it's good practice to also add the following line to your `robots.txt` file:

     Sitemap: http://example.org/sitemap.xml